 While data on failure rates isn’t readily available in the automotive industry, it’s possible to do some research on any vehicle you’re interested in buying to see what technical service bulletins (TSBs) and recalls have been posted.

 This should give you an idea if you should expect any major problems.
 Customer complaints are also a good anecdotal indicator.

 That said, most CVTs produced by major automakers in the last 5 years or so are generally pretty reliable and should easily last 100,000 miles.
 After that, it varies depending on owner maintenance and build quality.

 Most vehicles that use a CVT come from Japanese manufacturers: Toyota, Honda, Subaru, Nissan, and Mitsubishi.
 Toyota and Honda still offer a 6-speed automatic, but Subaru and Nissan have stopped using them (save for the Subaru BRZ, which was co-developed by Toyota).

-Mazda continues to use conventional automatics and manual transmissions exclusively.
+Mazda continues to use conventional automatics and manual transmissions almost exclusively.

 Toyota is a large company that has perfected lean manufacturing.
 Their CVTs are some of the most reliable on the market.

 Honda is also known for its reliability and has done an outstanding job with the design of their CVT.
 A 10th generation Honda Civic equipped with the 1.8L turbocharged engine and CVT has more power than you would expect.
 It accelerates quite a lot like an electric vehicle.